Mags-and-Smitty-Clustering-Project/group/readme.md

 This repository contains python code and functions for project 3, wine data quality, at Codeup, San Antonio, Noether data science cohort, February 2023.

 **Authors :** Shawn Smith, Magdalena Rahn

-**Project Title :** _________
+**Project Title :**  Predicting Quality In Vinho Verde

 **Project Description :**
 1. This project aims to create a model that will predict wine quality on a scale of 1 to 10, with 10 being the best, based on physiochemical aspects of exisiting Portuguese wines and their numeric data.

 2. The data was obtained on 01 February 2023 from Data.World via the author's donation to UCI, downloaded as two .cvs files (one for red wines, one for white wines), combined into a single file, then cleaned, explored, visualised and modelled.
-According to the original authors of the database, who were at the University of Minho in Portugal, the data comes from red and white wines in the Vinho Verde region of Portugal.
+According to the original authors of the database, who were at the University of Minho in Portugal, the data comes from red and white wines in the Vinho Verde region of Portugal, 2004 to 2007.

 3. Credit for the data goes to :
 "P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.